anhddo/ascii-rl-lib/Design.md

-1. An overview of the purpose of the project.

-  The purpose of this project is to create a Reinforcement Learning library that enables users to train and test various RL algorithms within simulated environments.
+1. The purpose of this project is to create a Reinforcement Learning library that enables users to train and test various RL algorithms within simulated environments.
 Our core goal is to implement key algorithms like Q-learning, Policy Gradient, and Actor-Critic from scratch, compatible with our control simulations to validate accuracy.
 Users will interact via a command-line interface, specifying parameters such as the algorithm, environment, and training configurations.
 The project is divided into two main components: the RL algorithm library and simulation environment integration, resulting in a comprehensive RL toolkit.

 2. User will interact via command line.
 There are two use cases for our application: **training** a model, and **testing** a model.
 The user will be able to specify the algorithm, the simulation/game, and the output file to write to.
 The user will also be able to specify the number of iterations to run, the learning rate, and the regularization parameter.